 Parishioners are highly encouraged to send their children to Cardinal Stritch Catholic High School and Academy, a Pre-K through 12th-grade school located in neighboring Oregon, Ohio and supported by all four parishes that make up the St. Kateri Deanery.
-Our priests regularly celebrate the sacraments with the Cardinal Stritch students and our Tuesday daily Mass takes place in the school chapel from September through May.
+Our priest regularly celebrate the sacraments with the Cardinal Stritch students.

 Who needs Religious Education classes and how do I enroll my child for them?

 Religious Education classes are for students in 1st- through 8th-grades who belong to the parish and are not enrolled in a Catholic school.
 Enrollment takes place from May through August every year.
 Classes start in September.
 If you relocate to our parish mid-year, contact the Director of Faith Formation to begin classes immediately.

 Why do we need to take extra classes to prepare for sacraments if my child attends a Catholic school?